deepanjan1011/Machine-Learning/README.md

 ## What's Inside?
 - Implementations of ML algorithms from scratch
-- Practice projects using real-world datasets
+- Practice projects using real world datasets
 - Experiments with libraries
 - Notes for quick revision